bstiq/charybdis-wireless-3x6/README.md

 When working with the sensor and the MCU it's best to keep soldering iron temperatures below 300°C.

-**Nano Holder Components**
+**Nice!Nano Holder Components**

 Solder on the switches, and buttons to the left and right nano holder PCBs.
 Then solder on the JST female connectors.
-I positioned this so the red wire on the male side would be the battery's postive connection.
-I also had to bed the legs out a little bit in order to get this to fit flush with the nano holder board.
+I positioned this so the red wire on the male side would be the battery's positive connection.
+I also had to bend the legs out a little bit in order to get each one to fit flush with the nano holder board.

 **MCU**

 Solder the MCUs to the nano holders using the standard pin headers or the socketed pin headers, depending on what you chose to order to mount the MCU.

-The MCUs should be face down (components pointed towards the PCB), and the top pins on either side of the USB connection will not have a connection to the PCB.
+The MCUs should be face down (components facing towards the nano holder PCB), and the top through holes on either side of the USB connector will not have a spot on the nice!nano PCB.

-:warning: As mentioned above, do not set your soldering iron any higher than 300°C.
+:warning: &emsp; As mentioned above, do not set your soldering iron any higher than 300°C.

 After the components have all been soldered, it should look something like the picture below.

 ![alt text](images/nano_holder.jpg)

-Being careful to not short any connections, connect the JST battery connections, and confirm the MCU powers on.
+Being careful to not short any connections, connect the JST battery connections, turn the switch to the on position, and confirm the MCU powers on.

+If all goes well, unplug the battery and continue the assembly.

 **Cables**